Exploratory Machine Learning with Unknown Unknowns: A Practical Approach

-\textit{Median Elimination} Besides, we propose another variant inspired by the \emph{bandit theory}~\citep{2019:bandit-book} to further improve the budget allocation efficiency.
-Specifically, we adopt the technique of \emph{median elimination}~\citep{JMLR'06:Elimination}, which removes half of poor candidate features after every iteration and thus avoids allocating too many budgets on poor features.
-Concretely, we maintain an active candidate feature pool initialized as $\mathcal{C}$ at the beginning and proceed to eliminate half of it for $T = \lceil\log_2 K\rceil$ episodes.
-In each episode, $\lfloor B/T\rfloor$ budget is allocated uniformly for all active candidate features, and the augmented datasets $D_i$ are updated to accommodate the selected instances.
-By calculating the empirical feature measure on the augmented dataset, the poor half of the active candidates can be eliminated.
-The whole algorithm is summarized in Algorithm~\ref{alg:median-elimination}.
-As shown in Figure~\ref{fig:syn-allocation-2}, since poor features are eliminated earlier, the budget left for the selected feature is improved from $\lfloor B/K\rfloor$ to $\lfloor B/\log K\rfloor$ in this way, which ensures better generalization ability of the learned model.
-Meanwhile, as shown in the bandits literature~\citep{JMLR'06:Elimination}, median elimination can also explore the best candidate feature more efficiently than uniform allocation. \begin{myRemark} We currently focus on identifying the best feature, and our framework can be further extended to the scenario of identifying top $k$ features ($k>1$) by introducing more sophisticated techniques in the bandit theory~\citep{ICML'12:BAI-top-k,AISTAS'17:BAI-top-k-instance}.
+\textbf{\textit{Median Elimination.}}~~ We further propose another variant inspired by the bandit theory~\citep{2019:bandit-book} to improve the budget allocation efficiency.
+Specifically, we adopt the technique of \emph{median elimination}~(ME)~\citep{JMLR'06:Elimination}, which removes one half of poor candidate features after every iteration and only the best one remains in the end, and proposed Algorithm~\ref{alg:median-elimination} which can avoid allocating too many budgets on poor features.
+More specifically, the elimination proceeds in $T = \lceil\log_2 K\rceil$ episodes, in each episode, $\lfloor B/T\rfloor$ budget is allocated uniformly to all remaining candidate features, and the learner could query their values for updating the corresponding augmented datasets $D_i$.
+Then, the score $\hat{R}_{i}^{surr}$ is calculated on the current augmented datasets $D_i$ and the half features with high $\hat{R}_{i}^{surr}$ are eliminated.
+In the last, only one candidate feature $a_{i_s}$ will be left and its augmented dataset $D_{i_s}$ contains around $\lfloor B/\log K\rfloor$ samples, which is the largest among all the candidate features.